 - 1. To configure a project-sourced inventory, select Sourced from a Project from the Source field. - 2.
 The Create Source window expands with additional fields.
-Enter the following details: - Credential: Optionally specify the credential to use for this source. - Project: Required.
+Enter the following details: - Credential: Optionally specify the credential to use for this source.

+- Project: Required.
 Specify the project this inventory is using as its source.
 Click the button to choose from a list of projects.
 If the list is extensive, use the search to narrow the options. - Inventory File: Required.
 Select an inventory file associated with the sourced project.
 If not already populated, you can type it into the text field within the drop down menu to filter the extraneous file types.
 In addition to a flat file inventory, you can point to a directory or an inventory script.

-, NVENTORY FILE 🚱

-Choose an inventory file
+Choose an inventory file •

 1

 / (project root)

-- 3. In addition to the update options available for cloud inventory sources, you can specify whether or not to update on project changes.
+- 3. You can optionally specify the verbosity, host filter, enabled variable/value, and update options as described in the main procedure for adding a source. - 4.
+In addition to the update options available for cloud inventory sources, you can specify whether or not to update on project changes.
 Check the Update on Project Update option to refresh the inventory from the selected source after every project update where the SCM revision changes before executing job tasks.
-For more detail, refer to Update on Project Update in the Ansible Tower Administration Guide. - 4.
-In order to pass to the custom inventory script, you can optionally set environment variables in the Environment Variables field.
+For more detail, refer to Update on Project Update in the Ansible Tower Administration Guide.

+5. In order to pass to the custom inventory script, you can optionally set environment variables in the Environment Variables field.